I started PetArtWorks in 2018 because I liked painting pet portraits so much I decided to make it a second career.

 It languished for a year as life intervened, but early in 2019, I re-designed this web site with a focus on usability.
 I’m constantly working to improve the ordering process (let me know if you spot any problems, by the way).

 I’m all in on this venture.
-At fifty-eight, I’m excited by the possibilities, and terrified of the potential consequences of failure.
+At fifty-nine, I’m excited by the possibilities, and terrified of the potential consequences of failure.

 That’s a good, motivating combination.